 Rotas, where practicable, will show a mixed gender of team members.
 Where this is not possible, for anything other than a short period, we may consider, depending on the views of young people, swapping team members with other homes to maintain a gender balance.
 There may be occasions where the child's safety plan indicates that only female or male team members can be used.
-The duty rota will show which team members and young people are sleeping at Fir Tree Lodge each night.
+The duty rota will show which team members and young people are sleeping at Hunthorn each night.

 Housekeeping will be on a rota to complete tasks on a flexible basis, to meet the needs of the young people.
-Cooking and domestic chores will be undertaken by the residential team, with children and young people encouraged to contribute.
-In the absence of the Registered Manager, the deputy manager or most senior staff member on duty will assume overall responsibility for the home.
-There is also an on-call protocol in place which provides support by telephone, 24 hours a day 7 days a week.
+Cooking and domestic chores will be undertaken by the residential team members, with children and young people encouraged to contribute.

+In the absence of the Registered Manager, the deputy manager will assume overall responsibility for the home.
+There is also a Duty Manager system in place which provides Managerial support to team members by telephone, 24 hours a day 7 days a week.